 Prior Work Experience

-Admissions departments for data science master’s programs seek bachelor’s-prepared professionals who have 5-7 years of experience in data science or a related field.
+Academic preparation isn’t always enough, however.
+Many graduate programs want the kind of maturity and real-world familiarity with data analysis that you typically find in professionals who have 5-7 years of experience in data science or a related field.
 The following skills are generally expected of master’s program applicants:

 - Strong communication skills

 - Programming proficiency in languages such as JAVA, C++, and Python

 - Data mining ability